mono/website/community/contributing/source-code-repository.md

 ### Code License

-If you are about to commit code to a module, the code that is being committed should be released under the X11 license.
-Mono code licenses themselves are basically: compilers, class libraries and managed code tools: X11; runtime: LGPL.
+If you are about to commit code to a module, the code that is being committed should be released under the MIT license.

 If in doubt, check with the maintainers of the module, or send mail to mono-devel-list@ximian.com.